AljonViray/Web-Crawler/README.md

 # Web Crawler

 A project that implements a simple web crawler with multi-threading.
 Written in Python.
-It features a queue-based frontier,
+It features a queue-based frontier, removal of near-similar pages, and web crawler trap avoidance.
+It can be launched by running 'launch.py.'

 Developed as a college assignment in my university's "Information Retrieval" class.